EvanDLang/SHIFT-SMCE-User-Guide/docs/source/pages/storage_options.rst

     subdirectories here to keep things organized.
 This is technically unlimited, but is on a pay-for-what-you-use model, so please use responsibly.
     It is more expensive and, usually, somewhat less performant than S3.

+.. _permissions:

+Permissions
+^^^^^^^^^^^

+    The default permission are 755 and 644 meaning the owner can read/write/execute.
+The group and others can only read and execute, but not write.
+However, if you plan on accessing EFS storage from a different system, such as the SHIFT cluster, and would like to write to the
+    EFS directories/files you created on Daskhub or vice versa the permissions for each directory/file will need to be updated.

+    A combination of the following two commands can be used to change directory/file permissions:

+    #.
+Using :code:`chmod 775` for directories or :code:`chmod 664` for files (owner read/write/execute, group read/write/execute, others read/execute) on the system where the directory/file was created will change the permissions so they it accessible
+       from both. **Chmod is used to update permissions for directories or files that have already been created.** The command needs to be used to change the permissions for each directory (will update all files in the directory) or for each individual file you would like to access from both systems.

+    #.
+Using the umask command you can change the default permissions set for each directory or file **upon creation**.
+       running :code:`umask 002` will give you the same permissions as chmod 775/664.
+This command will have to be run each time you log in.
+To make this change permanent, add the command to your .bashrc file in your root directory and it will automatically run everytime you log in. **This has to be done on both the cluster, Daskhub or any system accessing EFS storage.**
+       This command will not update the permissions for files/directories that have already been created.

 .. _s3_buckets: